Bayesian nonparametric sparse VAR models: Posterior inference

 \subsection{Simulation experiments}

-We study the goodness of fit of our nonparametric model presented in Section \ref{sVAR} and, following the standard practice in Bayesian nonparametric analysis (see, e.g. \cite{Griffin_06}, \cite{GriffinSteel2011}, \cite{Griffin18}), we simulate data from a parametric model which is in the family of the likelihood of our model.
+We study the goodness of fit of our model and, following the standard practice in BNP analysis (e.g., see \cite{Griffin_06}, \cite{GriffinSteel2011}, \cite{Griffin18}), we simulate data from a parametric model, which is in the family of the likelihood of our model.
 We consider a VAR(1) model

-where the dimension of $\mathbf{y}_t$ is alternatively $m=20$ (small), $m=40$ (medium) and $m=80$ (large).
-We consider two settings for the coefficient matrix $B$.
-In the first one, we consider a block-diagonal matrix $B$ with $(4\times 4)$ blocks $B_j$ ($j=1,\ldots,m/4$) on the main diagonal and i.i.d. elements $b_{lk,j} \sim \mathcal{U}(-1.4,1.4)$, $l,k=1,\ldots,4$ checked for the weak stationarity condition of the VAR.
-The block-diagional structure which mimicks the block structures detected in many real word networks, and recently investigated by \cite{Cas2018} for financial networks.
-In the second setting, we follow \cite{Koro16} and set the coefficients either to zero, or to uniform random values.
-More specifically we consider a random matrix $B$ of dimension $(80\times 80)$, select randomly $150$ elements and draw their values from the uniform $\mathcal{U}(-1.4,1.4)$.
-The remaining $6250$ elements are set to zero.
-The matrix generated is then checked for weak stationarity.

-In all the experiments, we have chosen the hyperparameters for the sparse and non-sparse components as in Section \ref{PriAss} and the hyperparameters of the Hyper-Inverse Wishart as in Section \ref{PriAss}, where the degree of freedom parameter is $b_0=3$ and the scale matrix is $L=I_n$.
-For all settings, we iterated $5,000$ times the Gibbs sampler described in Section \ref{CompDet} and discarded the first $500$ samples following a graphical dissection of the posterior progressive averages.
-The remaining samples have been used to approximate the posterior distribution.
+where the matrix $B$ represents the collection of pairwise relationships between the time series in the panel (i.e., countries or institutions).
+A non-zero coefficient indicates there is a linkage between two nodes in the network.\\ We consider three dimension settings for $\mathbf{y}_t$ ($m=20$ (small), $m=40$ (medium) and $m=80$ (large)) and different parameter settings.
+For each setting, we conduct $50$ experiments, generating $50$ independent datasets and estimating our BNP-Lasso VAR model.
+In all the experiments, we have chosen the hyperparameters as in Section \ref{PriAss}, and set the degree of freedom parameter, $b_0=3$ and the scale matrix, $L=I_n$.
+We iterate $5,000$ times the Gibbs sampler described in Section \ref{CompDet}, and after discarding a burn-in sample and applying thinning, we use the MCMC samples of $\Xi$ to estimate the network adjacency matrix and the samples of $D$ to estimate the number of colours and classify the edge intensity.
+We provide in Fig. \ref{graphXi} the typical causality network estimated in four experiments.
+See Supplementary Material for further results.